 The Cathedral Choir, one of the finest in the country, comprises three sections (men, boys and girls) who perform both separately and in various combinations, of which the most frequent is the traditional formation of men and boys, though the girls also sing regularly with the men.
 Between them, they sing services in the Cathedral several times each week during school term time, give concerts in the Cathedral and perform at parish churches and other venues in the Midlands and beyond.
 They tour regularly, and in 2014 had a very successful tour to Paris.
 Their repertoire extends from plainchant to recent compositions, some specially commissioned for the choir.

-Former boy choristers include David Briggs, the international concert organist, while several recent choristers have won choral scholarships at Cambridge colleges.
+Former boy choristers include David Briggs, the international concert organist, while several recent choristers have won choral scholarships at Cambridge and Oxford colleges.

 For details of the music to be sung at upcoming services, you can view our full service scheme HERE.